-Minute to win it games The famous TV show has lots of games to be played under a minute.
-Check out their website and find ones which can be attempted by the kids at your party.
+Minute to win it games The famous TV show has lots of games to be played in under a minute.
+Check out and find ones that can be attempted by the kids at your party.

 Truth or Dare An all-time party favourite, this game is a lot of fun for tweens.
-Here are some fun truth questions and dares to start you off.
+Here is some fun to start you off.

 Who am I?
 Tape paper slips with a name of an object or a personality at the back of each kid.
 The kids have to go around and ask questions from the other kids which will give them clues about who they are.
 The kid who guesses correctly first wins.